Rennmax BN3 car-by-car histories

 After the Rorstan and a car built for Alec Mildren's team which was always known as the Mildren, it would appear that five more cars were built with the name Rennmax, mostly in 1969 but with one straggler appearing at the start of 1971.
-The Rorstan was later wrecked but the Mildren and all the other five are known to still exist.
+A further car was later completed using a spare frame that had been built for Mildren.
+The Rorstan was later wrecked, but the Mildren and all the other six are known to still exist.

 'the Goodwin car'

 Ken Goodwin: and built and utilising Palliser wheels and uprights.
 First recorded outing Warwick Farm 13 Jul 1969; initially 997cc Ford, then next time with a 1600cc twin cam; Australian Gold Star 1970 (raced at Oran Park 28 Jun 1970 with a Cosworth FVA (?) and at the Sam Hordern Trophy at Warwick Farm on 6 Sep 1970 with a 1500cc Ford); Singapore GP 12 Apr 1971 (twin-cam 1600cc).
 Then entered by Goodwin for Bob Muir Gold Star 1971 with a 2-litre Waggott engine.
-For Goodwin at the Sam Hordern Trophy at Warwick Farm 5 Sep 1971 (Waggott 1.6).
-Inactive for some time until bought by Terry Hook 1973 for the new Van Heusen ANF2 series.
+Then rebuilt with a Ford twin cam and raced by Goodwin at the Sam Hordern Trophy at Warwick Farm 5 Sep 1971, then by Muir in the 1972 Singapore GP and in the 1972 Repco Birthday Series.
+Then sold to Terry Hook, and raced in the Australian F2 series in 1973 and 1974.
 The number '169' may have been invented by Barry Lake around this time to identify the car.
 This car ended up with Ray Hanger and was sold by him to Vaughan Stibbard some time in the mid 1990s.
 Retained May 2012.

 'the Anderson car'

 Geoff Anderson (Queensland): delivered 28 June 1969.
 Completed by Anderson with a 1600cc twin cam and utilising Palliser wheels and uprights.
 Said to have been a 1968 chassis but not raced until the Surfers Paradise Tasman race 8 Feb 1970 (but not mentioned in results).
 Australian Gold Star 1970 (first recorded outing Warwick Farm 3 May 1970; noted as Yellow).
 Also raced at Lakeside 7 Jun 1970.
-To Ross Switzer (Queensland, Aus) circa 1972 then via David Goode (as agent) to Paul Raper, then to John Allison Nov 1983.
-Allison crashed the car at Amaroo Park and died as a result of his injuries.
-The car then was purchased by Laurie Knight (Wagga, Aus) and he and Gary Neilsen (Victoria) rebuilt the car to its original Palliser specifications.
-Sold to Chad Wheeler (Ipswich, Queensland) 2001; raced in Australian historics 2003 to 2006.
-Appeared at Speed on Tweed in August 2010.
-For sale in December 2010 and unknown since then.
+To Ross Switzer (Queensland, Australia) circa 1972 then via David Goode (as agent) to Paul Raper, then to John Allison Nov 1983.
+Sold to from Tony Dickins (Sydney, Australia), and then to Will Meddick in 1989.
+Meddick emigrated to the UK shortly afterwards, and took the car with him.
+Still with Meddick in England in September 2012.

 Gordon Crawford (Australia): sold by Rennmax 20 Jul 1969 as "Brabham type racing car".
 Carries frame no BF151.
 Period CAMS logbookwas issued with the car describes the car as a "Brabham BT23C" and car is same chassis spec as Heasman, Muir and Goodwin cars.
 Fitted with 1600cc pushrod Ford engine.
 By 1978 with a Russell Green - Alan Tucker (maybe in partnership with Reg Darwell) - Bruce Kennedy 14 Sep 1993 - Wayne Wilson 3 Jun 1996.
 Raced by Wilson as a "BN2" in Australian historic events from 1999 (Winton 30 May 1999) onwards.
 Raced in the Phillip Island Classic in March 2008.
 Sold in 2013 to Ryan Sorensen (Sydney) and raced for the first time at the Sydney Retro Speedfest in May 2014.